Norm of the North: Development and production

 Lionsgate and Crest Animation Studios announced the project in February 2010, as part of a three-film deal between both parties.
 Steven and Daniel Altiere were set to write the film, based on their own original story.
 The same year in July, Rob Schneider was cast in the film as the titular character, with Ken Jeong and Loretta Devine also being cast around the same time.
 Anthony Bell, who previously co-directed Alpha and Omega, was originally set to direct the film, but ultimately left the project after Crest Animation Studios filed for bankruptcy and closed its doors in 2015.
 The film sat in development hell for over four years, until Splash Entertainment took over production (as the studio's first project from its feature animation unit) with Good Universe handling international sales.
 That same year, the film added Bill Nighy, Gabriel Iglesias, Colm Meaney and Michael McElhatton to the cast, and Trevor Wall was hired to direct.
 Ginny McSwain was hired to voice direct Jeong's lines and was only given a limited amount of time to prepare.
 She described her time working on the film as unbearable and found Jeong, whom she initially admired, very off putting and rude to work with.

 Marketing

 Two mobile apps were released to promote the film as well as four clips on Lionsgate's YouTube channel and two theatrical trailers.
 Television commercials were played on several channels.

 Reception

 Box office and release

-As of August 2016, Norm of the North has grossed $17 million in North America and $10.4 million in other territories, for a worldwide total of $30.5 million, against a budget of $18 million.
+Norm of the North grossed $17 million in North America and $13.5 million in other territories, for a worldwide total of $30.5 million, against a budget of anywhere from $7-18 million.

-The film was released on January 15, 2016, alongside 13 Hours: The Secret Soldiers of Benghazi and Ride Along 2.
-It grossed $9.4 million from 2,411 theaters over its opening four-day Martin Luther King Jr. Day weekend, finishing 6th at the box office.
+The film was released on January 15, 2016, alongside 13 Hours: The Secret Soldiers of Benghazi and Ride Along 2 and was projected to gross around $5 million for its first four days.
+It grossed $9.3 million from 2,411 theaters over its opening four-day Martin Luther King Jr. Day weekend, finishing 6th at the box office and beating modest projections.

 International pre-sale rights to the film were acquired by Good Universe, who pre-sold the film to distributors across the world, including Signature Entertainment in the United Kingdom and Ireland.